NullDesk/nullmailer/README.md

             return services.BuildServiceProvider();
         }

-Example: Logging with direct Mailer instantiation:

-        var loggerFactory = new LoggerFactory()
-            .AddConsole(consoleLoggerConfig);

-        using (var mailer = new SendGridMailer(
-            settings,
-            loggerFactory.CreateLogger<SendGridMailer>()))
-        {
-            //stuff
-        }

 ### <a name="history"></a>History Store

-The mailer extensions also support recording delivery details in an optional history store.
+The mailer extensions also supports storing message and delivery details in an optional history store.

 Depending on which history package you select, configuration may be different.

-The core package includes a `NullHistoryStore` (does nothing) and an `InMemoryHistoryStore` -- usually used for testing purposes.
+The core package includes a `NullHistoryStore` (does nothing) and an `InMemoryHistoryStore` for testing purposes.

 #### <a name="sqlhistory"></a>SQL Server History Store